 While the Baltimore checkerspot was once common in the region, the species has experienced significant declines in recent years.
 Currently, it has a state conservation rank of S2, meaning that it is imperiled in Maryland because it is very rare.

-In Maryland, some of the factors that have led to the decline of Baltimore checkerspot include habitat loss and degradation, deer browse on host and nectar plants and wetland succession.
-Until recently, conservation efforts have mainly focused on monitoring and habitat assessment, protecting land, and encouraging land owners to adopt conservation policies.
-Currently, the Baltimore Checkerspot Recovery Team (BCRT) of Maryland has been meeting to coordinate habitat restoration and enhancement projects as well as a captive rearing and release effort.
+In Maryland, some of the factors that have led to the decline of Baltimore checkerspots include habitat loss and degradation, deer browse on host and nectar plants, and wetland succession.
+Conservation efforts have mainly focused on monitoring and habitat assessment, protecting land, and encouraging land owners to adopt conservation policies.
+Maryland's unofficial "Butterfly Conservation Working Group" meets periodically to coordinate research and restoration efforts for this species and other butterflies.
+Its members are engaged in habitat restoration, coordinated research efforts, education and experimental translocation efforts.

 580 Taylor Ave., Annapolis MD 21401